MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 A & arrow.l A C_B\
 B & arrow.l C_B^(- 1) B $

-The relevant call in BlockTensorDecomposition would be the following.
+The relevant call in BlockTensorFactorization would be the following.

 ```julia
 options = (